east of woodley - sample

 ‘May I have a word?’ he asked with a gentle smile, having recovered.
 He pondered her background and tried to reconcile between the woman in person and the profile within her dossier.
 It was a record compiled with the most recherché detail.

 ‘Rather ill-timed.
 In an awful rush, you see.
 No time for idle chitchat!’
 Jane asserted pompously, studying the newcomer.
-‘Besides, I do not make a habit of speaking with strangers!’
+‘And I don’t make it a habit of nattering with strangers!’

 Not put off, Tom said, ‘I do apologise for the intrusion, Miss Woodley.
 I promise not to occupy any more of your day than necessary.’
 He lowered his voice and pressed, ‘I assure you what I wish to discuss is of grave importance.’

 Jane studied the man before her.
-He presented with a neat chevron moustache, distinctly British and military, decorous and confident.
-She pursued her appraisal.
-He was older than her own age, but not a vast disparity, twenty-four perhaps.
-What he’d said piqued her curiosity, and she found him quite appealing…...
+He presented with a neat chevron moustache, distinctly British and military, genteel and confident, and older than her own age, but not a huge disparity.
+Twenty-four perhaps.
+What he’d said piqued her curiosity, and she found him quite appealing.

 But the Tanglin Club, Singapore’s oldest and most prestigious leisure establishment, enticed.
 What’s this concern?
-Is it worth sacrificing lunch with Pip?
+Is it worth foregoing lunch with Pip?
 Jane wondered, her eyes twinkling with mischief.
-But why not?
-Though I won’t go easy on him.
-Chance for a pinch of harmless fun…
+Why not?
+Though I shan’t go easy on him.
+Chance for a pinch or two of harmless fun…

-‘Why…,’ she uttered, surprised.
+‘Why…,’ she uttered with genuine surprise.
 ‘Are you acquainted with Patti?
 I don’t recall hearing your name ever mentioned.’

-Before Jane reacted, Tom offered, ‘I could have my driver convey our apologies and have him ferry her home or elsewhere.
+Before Jane could react, Tom offered, ‘I could have my driver convey our apologies and ferry her home or elsewhere.
 Won’t do having a member of the élite sitting around waiting.
-Would that be acceptable?’
+Would that be satisfactory?’

-‘It is the least you can do.
-Please inform Patti that I’ll have tiffin with her at the club tomorrow, 11 am.
+‘It is the least you can do!
+Please inform Patti I’ll have tiffin with her at the club tomorrow, 11 am.
 Thank you.’

 ‘Yes, a Sling would be wonderful.
 Ta.’
-Jane said, not waiving the opportunity to enjoy the island’s most famed alcoholic beverage.
+Jane said, seizing the opportunity to enjoy the island’s most famed alcoholic beverage.
 They entered the lounge where the hotel’s head bartender, Ngiam Tong Boon, had shaped the cocktail in 1915.

-Tom guided her to a cushioned rattan easy chair at the quiet and vacant far corner of the room.
-He placed their drink orders with the barman and returned.
+He guided her to a cushioned rattan easy chair at a vacant, quiet, far corner of the room.
+Then placed their drink orders with the barman and returned.

-Moment passed, he sank into his seat with a satisfied sigh.
-‘Hmm, comfy, these chairs, aren’t they?
-Wish we had these at the officers’ mess.’
-He made a show of moulding his body into the cushions, testing the armrests and admiring the lounge’s furniture.
+He beamed at her, ignoring her words, and sank into his seat, issuing a satisfied sigh.
+‘I say, comfy chairs, aren’t they?
+Luxurious, wot?’
+He made a show of moulding his body into the padding, testing the armrests, then scanned about, lauding the lounge’s decor and ambience.

 ‘Mr Bradshaw, would you…’